 Enter the login ID and password into the Login ID and Password fields in the Registered User Login box.

-The login information is the same as was provided to you in an eMail sent by the UFR eFiling administrator when your profile was approved.
+The login information is the same as was provided to you in an email sent by the UFR eFiling administrator when your profile was approved.

 Click the Login button.